USS Harvest Moon

 The USS Harvest Moon was a steam operated gunboat acquired by the Union Navy during the American Civil War.
 She was used by the Navy to patrol navigable waterways of the Confederacy to prevent the South from trading with other countries.

 Background

 Harvest Moon, a side-wheel steamer, was built in 1863 at Portland, Maine, and was purchased by Commodore Montgomery from Charles Spear at Boston, Massachusetts, 16 November 1863.
-She was fitted out for blockade duty at Boston Navy Yard and commissioned 12 February 1864, Acting Lieutenant J. D. Warren in command.
+She was fitted out for blockade duty at Boston Navy Yard and commissioned 12 February 1864.

 Civil War Service

 Operating with the South Atlantic Blockade

 Assigned to the South Atlantic Blockading Squadron, Harvest Moon departed Boston 18 February and arrived off Charleston, South Carolina, 25 February 1864.
 Next day Rear Admiral John A. Dahlgren made the steamer his flagship.
 After putting into Washington Navy Yard for repairs.
 Harvest Moon began her regular blockading duties 7 June 1864 off Charleston.

 For the next nine months the steamer served off Tybee Island, Georgia, the North Edisto River, and Charleston harbor.
 During this period she also acted as a picket and dispatch vessel as well as Admiral Dahlgren's flagship.